 Students with one deficiency, two deficiencies but not in the same category, or two deficiencies in foreign language who receive a Deferred Admission or Admission by Review, may be considered for admission to the college.
 Students who are admitted through the Admission by Review process with core course deficiencies will have certain conditions attached to their enrollment at UNL.
 These conditions are explained under Admission to the University, Removal of Deficiencies in this bulletin.

 Primary academic advising for students in the Hixson-Lied College of Fine and Performing Arts is provided by the student’s home department or school.
-A faculty adviser is assigned by the department or school to help students plan their academic careers and select appropriate courses.
-Incoming freshmen are counseled during New Student Enrollment by specially trained advisers.
-Students are responsible for meeting with their academic advisers on a regular basis so that timely and appropriate counsel can be received.
+A faculty advisor is assigned by the department or school to help students plan their academic careers and select appropriate courses.
+Incoming freshmen are counseled during New Student Enrollment by specially trained advisors.
+Students are responsible for meeting with their academic advisors on a regular basis so that timely and appropriate counsel can be received.
 Students should contact their department or school office for more information on advising policies and procedures.
 The Dean’s Office is also available upon referral, but the department or school is the principal source for advising information.

 The applicability of transfer credits toward major requirements is determined by the department or school offering the major.
 Students who wish to apply transfer credits toward major requirements or who wish to request any waiver or substitution of requirements must complete a Request for Waiver or Substitution form.
-The Request for Waiver or Substitution must first be approved by the appropriate Chief Adviser (listed below) and department chair, before being forwarded to the Dean’s Office for final approval.
+The Request for Waiver or Substitution must first be approved by the appropriate Advisor (listed below) and department chair, before being forwarded to the Dean’s Office for final approval.
 Requests for waiver or substitution involving courses not offered by the student’s home department or school must have the approval (on the Request for Waiver or Substitution form) of the appropriate UNL department.

 Art and Art History: Christy Aggens, 120 Richards Hall

-Dance: Susan Levine, 208 Mabel Lee Hall
+Dance: Susan Levine Ourada, 208 Mabel Lee Hall

 Music Education: Robert Woody, 354 Westbrook